-Cut a 12 inch piece of yarn.
-Wrap around the head crossing the ends at the bottom of the head.
-Bring the yarn around the horse and tie a knot the end.
+Cut a 12-inch piece of yarn.
+Wrap around the head, crossing the ends at the bottom of the head.
+Bring the yarn around the horse and tie a knot in the end.

 Draw a line with a marker to make a mouth on each side of the head if you want.